peterhinch/micropython-async/v3/docs/SCHEDULE.md

 # 8. The simulate script

+In `sched/simulate.py`.
 This enables the behaviour of sets of args to `schedule` to be rapidly checked.
 The `sim` function should be adapted to reflect the application specifics.
 The default is:
 ```python
 def sim(*args):
     set_time(*args)